 CJ McGillivray has a passion for immersive sound design and sensory audio experiences that subtly complement the drama unfolding on stage.
-Recent sound design credits include Marrow (Alley Theatre and Resounding Scream Theatre), Concord Floral (Douglas College Theatre Department), Generation Post Script and Frankenstein 1945 (Nebula Theatre), The Fitting Room (Vino Bueno Productions) Any Night and The Drowning Girls (Stone’s Throw Productions), Fool for Love (Clockwork Theatre), Last Night (Sacred Space Festival) and Antigone (Theatre Pandora).
-Her original musical compositions were featured in Good Day and Good Night and On My Walk (Carousel Theatre for Young People), for which she received her first Jessie Richardson Theatre Awards nomination for Outstanding Artistic Creation, Composer.
-Upcoming creative endeavours include performing her original musical score for We Three by Meghan Gardiner with Carousel Theatre for Young People, in June 2018.
+Recent sound design credits include Marrow (Alley Theatre and Resounding Scream Theatre), Concord Floral (Douglas College Theatre Department), Generation Post Script and Frankenstein 1945 (Nebula Theatre), The Fitting Room (Vino Bueno Productions) Any Night and The Drowning Girls (Stone’s Throw Productions), Fool for Love (Clockwork Theatre) and Antigone (Theatre Pandora).
+Her original musical compositions were featured in We Three, Good Day and Good Night and On My Walk (Carousel Theatre for Young People), for which she received her first Jessie Richardson Theatre Awards nomination for Outstanding Artistic Creation, Composer.

 For a detailed summary of her sound design experience alongside other production roles in both theatre and film, please refer to her Production Resume.